jelastic-jps/glassfish/README.md

 Current implementation of Jelastic scalable GlassFish cluster is built on top of Docker containers.
 This ensures additional reliability through operating each node as an isolated instance and enables simple [container update](https://docs.jelastic.com/docker-update) procedure.

-Upon deploying this solution, you’ll get the already configured and ready-to-work GlassFish cluster inside the Cloud, that consists of DAS node, 2 GF application servers (workers), NGINX load balancer and is secured by [Jelastic SSL](https://docs.jelastic.com/jelastic-ssl).
+Upon deploying this solution, you’ll get the already configured and ready-to-work GlassFish cluster inside the Cloud, that consists of DAS node, 2 GF application servers (workers) and is secured by [Jelastic SSL](https://docs.jelastic.com/jelastic-ssl).

 For the detailed guidance on this JPS package installation and management, refer to the [GlassFish Cluster with Automatic Load Balancing](https://jelastic.com/blog/how-to-configure-glassfish-cluster-with-automatic-load-balancing/) page.